- How to finance the purchase of an existing business with an SBA loan

-7. Crowdfunding & P2P Loans
+6. Crowdfunding & P2P Loans

+Crowdfunding and P2P lending is yet another financing method to fund your acquisition of a small business.
 Through crowdfunding and P2P lending, different third-party online intermediaries connect the lenders/investors with the business buyers.
 You can get equity-based crowdfunding or reward-based crowdfunding.

 The intermediaries charge you a service fee for funding.
 P2P lending doesn’t necessarily have to be done through third parties.
 Instead, you can leverage your own network of interested investors to fund the purchase.

 Some Acquisition Entrepreneurs are able to access equity funds, which can help fund the purchase of a business by providing a cash injection toward the down payment.
 Usually for as little as 20% of the down payment all the way to 80%.

 So, if the down payment is 10% of the transaction and the other 90% comes from debt like an SBA loan, then the cash injection would be 2% to 8% of the total purchase price.

 In return, the fund could receive 2.5 times that amount in equity, or 5% to 20%.
 In these cases, there would be a shareholders agreement to protect the rights of the minority shareholders, and possibly some preferred dividends.

 Of course, the exact terms of an equity injection can change greatly depending on the lender.

 There are numerous ways to leverage different financing options to make the purchase of the new business happen.